Center for Cancer Immunotherapy and Immunobiology

 Recruitment & Contact

-We are permanently recruiting highly motivated students, postdoctoral fellows, and technical staff regardless of previous scientific backgrounds.
+Moreover, we are permanently recruiting highly motivated students and postdoctoral fellows regardless of previous scientific backgrounds.

 Please contact us using CCII’s contact form or by directly sending an email to recruit_ccii@mail2.adm.kyoto-u.ac.jp.
 Please indicate in which position and subject area you are interested in and that your inquiry is about our research division.